The Circular Fashion Innovation Network (CFIN) evaluates the UK’s circular fashion progress in new report

 A collective effort and the involvement of all stakeholders is essential to achieve the transition to a circular fashion ecosystem in the UK.
 Over this past year, CFIN has brought together industry, innovators, academia and the broader sector as well as an Advisory Board featuring leading industry stakeholders including Chanel, the British Retail Consortium, Ellen MacArthur Foundation, Innovate UK, John Lewis, M&S, Mayer Brown, New Look, Sainsbury’s, Shotley Consulting, the University of Leeds, Veolia and WRAP.

-Circularity is at the top of the fashion and textile industry’s agenda, with 71% of organisations including Circular Business Models (CBMs) in their five-year strategy, shows CFIN’s research.
-Although several primary barriers to the implementation of CBMs have been identified, such as financial viability and challenges in demand and customer communication.
+Circularity is at the top of the fashion and textile industry’s agenda, with 71% of organisations including Circular Business Models (CBMs) in their five-year strategy according to CFIN’s research.
+However, several primary barriers to the implementation of CBMs have been identified, such as financial viability and challenges in demand and customer communication.

 In its interim report, CFIN has gathered key insights and next steps across three key areas: Circular Business Models, Recycling Infrastructure and Sustainable Manufacturing.
 It highlights that significant strides have been made in the programme’s first year, driving innovation in the UK fashion industry.